-This one-day course considers how to work from photographs and found imagery to create interesting and exciting paintings.
-Michael Middleton will address several methods of working, techniques, drawing and composition and procedures in regard to watercolour and acrylic.
+Explore how to work from photographs and found imagery to create interesting and exciting paintings.
+Mike Middleton will address several methods of working, techniques, drawing and composition and using watercolour and acrylic.

 About the Tutor